gkaguirrelab/gkaModelEye/README.md

-# A model of the entrance pupil and retinal landmarks
+findPupilRay# A model of the entrance pupil and retinal landmarks

 <p float="left">
   <img src="img/renderEyePose.png" height="150" />